28th January 2026

 Audit your environment by keeping trigger foods out of sight and making healthier options easier to grab.

-Plan ahead for high stress times like evenings after work by having a reset routine ready, whether that is herbal tea, a short walk, or reach or to a friend or your coach.
+Plan ahead for high stress times like evenings after work by having a reset routine ready, whether that is herbal tea, a short walk, or reaching out to a friend or your coach.

 Finally, practice a mindful pause before eating.
 Even 30 seconds of reflection can help you recognise whether you are truly hungry or just seeking comfort.
 Simple, predictable routines reduce chaos and give you more control.